What is VAT?

 At your bank or building society | Three working days |

-Online or telephone banking: If you’re paying by online or telephone banking (Faster Payments, CHAPS or Bacs) details for the HMRC bank account you should pay your VAT bill into can be found here.
+Online or telephone banking: If you’re paying by online or telephone banking (Faster Payments, CHAPS or Bacs) details for the HMRC bank account you should pay your tax bill into on the government’s website.

 Debit or credit card: If you are paying by debit or credit card you can do so by following the links from your HMRC online account.